A complexity theory for non-local quantum computation: Introduction

 \subsection{Our results}

 We explore a variety of NLQC tasks, each with different qualitative features whose relationships to their hardness we explore.
-An overview of the tasks we study and reductions among them appears as \cref{fig:NLQCmap}.
+An overview of the tasks we study and reductions among them appears as \Cref{fig:NLQCmap}.

 One grouping of NLQCs we study are the \emph{classically controlled} protocols, which require implementing a small quantum operation controlled on a large classical computation.
-The examples we study are $f$-route, CDQS, and a third task (not yet mentioned) known as $f$-measure.
+This setting is well studied in the quantum position-verification literature \cite{kent2011quantum,buhrman2014position,asadi2024rank,asadi2025linear,bluhm2022single,escola2025quantum,allerstorfer2025making, lau2011insecurity}.
+There, the hope is that as we increase the size of the classical control, the entanglement cost of the NLQC will go up, even while the quantum resources used by an honest player do not.
+The examples of classically controlled NLQCs we study are $f$-route, CDQS, and $f$-measure\footnote{In earlier work this task is sometimes referred to as $f$-BB84.}.
 In an $f$-measure task, Alice is given $H^{f(x,y)}\ket{b}_Q$ and the string $x\in \{0,1\}^n$ while Bob is given $y\in\{0,1\}^n$.
 Their goal is for both Alice and Bob to output $b$.
 We show the following relationship among these settings.

 \begin{theorem} $f$-route, $f$-measure and CDQS can all be transformed into one another with constant factor overhead in the entanglement cost. \end{theorem}